jvrck/australianpayphones/README.md

 By default, `aus-payphones` will fetch data and place it into the working directory.
 The files contains the current timestamp.
 There are options available to generate a file that contains a date rather than a timestamp and also emit the file to another path.

-The following is from the program usage
+The following is from the program usage output:

 ```shell
 $ aus-payphones -h